 WAYNE: With a lot of blacks, there's quite a bit of resentment along with their dissent, and possibly rightfully so.
 But we can't all of a sudden get down on our knees and turn everything over to the leadership of the blacks.
 I believe in white supremacy until the blacks are educated to a point of responsibility.
 I don't believe in giving authority and positions of leadership and judgment to irresponsible people.[1]

 WAYNE: I don't feel we did wrong in taking this great country away from them, if that's what you're asking.
 Our so-called stealing of this country from them was just a matter of survival.
-There were great numbers of people who needed new land, and the Indians were selfishly trying to keep it for themselves.2]
+There were great numbers of people who needed new land, and the Indians were selfishly trying to keep it for themselves.[2]

-[1] G Barry Golson.[Editor] 1981.
+[1] G Barry Golson.
+1981.
 The Playboy Interview.
 [Vol. 1].
-New York: Wideview, Page 268.
+New York: Wideview Books Pg.
+268

-[2] G Barry Golson.
-[Editor] 1981.
+[2.]
+G Barry Golson.
+1981.
 The Playboy Interview.
 [Vol. 1].
-New York: Wideview Books.
-Page 269
+New York: Wideview Books Pg.
+269

-Western Stars is, as Springsteen’ reminds us,: “a 13 some meditation on the struggle between individual freedom and communal life.”
-The hitchhikers, cowboys, hopeful songwriters, horse wranglers, stuntmen, and faded background players of burgeoning Hollywoodland are classic Springsteen characters: the freedom of the horizon offers as much dread as it does joy.
-Take, for example, “Chasin Wild Horses” or “Stones”
+Yes, Western Stars is, as Springsteen says, “a 13-song meditation on the struggle between individual freedom and communal life.”
+The hitchhikers, cowboys, hopeful songwriters, horse wranglers, stuntmen, and faded background players of Hollywoodland are classic Springsteen characters: the horizon offers as much dread as it does joy.

 A fingernail moon in a twilight sky